-Filing Documents During a TEAS or Power Outage
+Filing Documents During an Outage

 The United States Patent and Trademark Office (USPTO) makes every effort to have the Trademark Electronic Application System (TEAS) available 24 hours a day, 7 days a week.
 Sometimes, the website is unavailable for routine maintenance or is unexpectedly inaccessible.
 In such cases, the USPTO makes every attempt to restore service as soon as possible.